BCDevOps/developer-experience/docs/OnboardingOutcomes.md

 We support the platform, making sure that it works properly and that it is available for everyone to use.
 It is *not* tech support for the platform.
 Here's a good example of the difference:

 * If you're having problems getting your RocketChat application to work, that's a *community* support issue.
 Reach out to the community for help.
 * If you suspect that the RocketChat service is having an outage, that's a *platform* support issue.
+Check out the Platform Services Status Page (https://status.pathfinder.gov.bc.ca) for outage updates.

 It is our responsibility to make sure that the services we provide are available and stable.